Is contextuality about the identity of random variables?: Comparing the approaches

 First, consider two \textit{stochastically unrelated} random variables $a_{\mathbb{A}_{1}}^{(\mathbb{A}_{1}, \mathbb{B}_{1})}$ and $a_{\mathbb{A}_{1}}^{(\mathbb{A}_{1}, \mathbb{B}_{2})}$.
 At a superficial level, we may assume that the PI condition for each ontic state $\lambda$ is satisfied if $\xi_{\lambda}(a_{\mathbb{A}_{1}}^{(\mathbb{A}_{1}, \mathbb{B}_{1})}|\mathbb{A}_{1}, \mathbb{B}_{1}) = \xi_{\lambda}(a_{\mathbb{A}_{1}}^{(\mathbb{A}_{1}, \mathbb{B}_{2})}|\mathbb{A}_{1}, \mathbb{B}_{2})$.
 But we cannot check the validity of this representation since the CbD approach does not have a clear position about the ontic state. \citet{KujalaDzhafarov2015Necessary} discuss the existence of joint distribution and its relation to a hidden variable $\lambda$: \begin{quote} \emph{The existence of a joint distribution of several random variables is equivalent to the possibility of presenting them as functions of a single, hidden variable $\lambda$}. \end{quote}

 But this fails to provide a more specific definition of precisely how the \emph{contexts} of the double indexed random variables relate to $\lambda$.
+We can discuss this further by comparing CbD with other contextual models.
 In Sppekens' approach, the ontic state of the system is specified by hidden variables.
-But even if we assume that the hidden variables in this quote are the same as the ontic states in Spekkens' approach, still we cannot consider CbD as an indeterministic ontological model (see Section~\ref{Sec:Spekkens}).
-This means that CbD does not associate probabilities such as $\xi_{\lambda}(k|M)$ to a given ontic state of the system.
+If we assume that the hidden variables in this quote are the same as the ontic states in Spekkens' approach, still we cannot consider CbD as an indeterministic ontological model (see Section~\ref{Sec:Spekkens}), because CbD does not associate probabilities such as $\xi_{\lambda}(k|M)$ to a given ontic state of the system.
 Instead, in CbD the outcomes of the measurements are determined as \emph{functions} of $\lambda$.
-So to further discuss how \emph{contexts} of the double indexed random variables can relate to $\lambda$, we employ Fine's deterministic \emph{contextual} hidden variable model for Bell's experiment \cite{Fine1982Hidden,Shimony1984}.
+Therefore, comparing CbD with deterministic \emph{contextual} hidden variable models could help us better to find out how the \emph{contexts} of the double indexed random variables relate to $\lambda$.
+As an example, we employ Fine's deterministic contextual hidden variable model for Bell's experiment \cite{Fine1982Hidden,Shimony1984}.
 This represents the complete state specification $\Lambda$ as a set of sixteen quadruples $\lambda = \langle a_{1}, a_{2}, b_{1}, b_{2} \rangle$, where $a_{i}, b_{i}=\pm 1$, and with response functions $A_{1}(\lambda)= a_{1}$, $A_{2}(\lambda)= a_{2}$, $B_{1}(\lambda)= b_{1}$ and $B_{2}(\lambda)= b_{2}$.
 Now we can assume that the '\emph{functions}' in the above quote are the same as the response functions as occur in Fine's model.
 We can assume further that the CbD considers a single hidden variable $\lambda$ for the two possible contexts of each random variable such as $a_{1}$.
 This would lead to a $\Lambda$ with 256 octuples $\lambda = \langle a_{1}^1, a_{1}^2, a_{2}^1, a_{2}^2, b_{1}^1, b_{1}^2, b_{2}^1, b_{2}^2 \rangle$.
 But if one wanted to use the CbD notation, it is not clear how precisely they might convince themselves to not use two distinct hidden variables $\lambda = \langle a_{1}^1, b_{1}^1 \rangle$ and $\lambda' = \langle a_{1}^2, b_{2}^1 \rangle$ for the two different contexts of the random variable $a_{1}$.
-In other words, when the notation of random variables itself carries the meaning of contextuality, why should we still use contextual hidden variables?
+In other words, when the \emph{notation} of random variables itself carries the meaning of contextuality, why should we still use contextual hidden variables?
 We should note that this choice of hidden variables could lead to even more possible elements for $\Lambda$.
-However, we believe either of these two possible choices of the deterministic hidden variables based on the CbD notation only add unnecessary complexity without adding anything to our understanding of contextuality as it arises in physics.
+However, we believe either of these two possible choices of the deterministic hidden variables based on the CbD notation only adds unnecessary complexity without adding anything to our understanding of contextuality as it arises in physics.